stuartparmenter/hub75-esphome/README.md

 # HUB75 RGB LED Matrix Display Component for ESPHome

+> **Note:** Starting with ESPHome 2025.12, this component is included in ESPHome core.
+This external component is now deprecated and will no longer be maintained.
+The built-in component uses the same configuration schema, so to migrate you simply need to remove the `external_components` reference from your configuration.
+Documentation will be available at [esphome.io](https://esphome.io) once the release is available.

 This ESPHome component provides support for HUB75 RGB LED matrix panels using the [esp-hub75](https://github.com/stuartparmenter/esp-hub75) library, which uses DMA (Direct Memory Access) for efficient, low-CPU-overhead driving of LED matrix panels.

 HUB75 displays are RGB LED matrix panels that use parallel row updating to create dynamic, colorful displays.
 They are commonly available in sizes like 64×32, 64×64, and can be chained together to create larger displays.